Stephen Jay Berg

 Stephen Jay Berg (born March 3, 1951) is an American prelate of the Roman Catholic Church who has been serving as bishop of the Diocese of Pueblo in Colorado since 2014.

 Biography

 Early life

-Stephen Berg was born on March 3, 1951, the eldest of ten children to Connie and Jeanne Berg in Miles City, Montana.
+Stephen Berg was born on March 3, 1951, the eldest of ten children to Connie and Jeanne Berg, in Miles City, Montana.
 He was educated in the local Catholic schools and in 1969 graduated from Sacred Heart High School in Miles City.
 He earned a Bachelor of Music degree in piano performance from the University of Colorado Boulder in Boulder, Colorado, and a Master of Music degree from Eastern New Mexico University in Portales, New Mexico.
 After college, Berg taught music at Tarrant County College in Fort Worth, Texas.
 He later worked in management for a nursery company in Georgia, California, and Texas for 14 years.

-In 1993, Berg started studies for the priesthood at Assumption Seminary in San Antonio.
-In 1999, he received a master of divinity degree at the Oblate School of Theology also in San Antonio.
+In 1993, Berg started studies for the priesthood at Assumption Seminary in San Antonio, Texas.
+In 1999, he received a Master of Divinity degree at the Oblate School of Theology also in San Antonio.